Crell/MiDy/README.md

 ## Running

 MiDy requires PHP 8.4.
-(We're living on the edge.)
 The easiest way to try it out is

 1. Clone this repository
 2. Run `docker compose build && docker compose up -d`